dereuromark/cakephp-shim/docs/Install.md

 bin/cake plugin load Shim
 ```

+Note: For most cases, the `loadPlugin()` part here isn't necessary.
+The elements of this plugin can be used directly where needed.
+If nothing is used, nothing will be loaded out of the box.
+This makes this plugin quite safe to have around and only pick what you need.

 ## Testing MySQL

 By default it will usually use SQLite DB (out of the box available).